phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi/index.md

         .expect("path to `.efi` files must be given as argument"));

     let fat_path = efi_path.with_extension("fat");
-    let disk_path = fat_path.with_extension("img");
+    let disk_path = fat_path.with_extension("gdt");

     create_fat_filesystem(&fat_path, &efi_path);
     create_gpt_disk(&disk_path, &fat_path);
 }
 ```

 To be flexible, we take the path to the `.efi` file as command line argument.
 For retrieving the arguments we use the [`env::args`] function.
-The first argument is always set to the path of the executable itself by the operating system, even if the executable is invoked without arguments.
+The first argument is always set to the path of the `disk_image` executable itself by the operating system, even if the executable is invoked without arguments.
 We don't need it, so we prefix the variable name with an underscore to silence the "unused variable" warning.

 [`env::args`]: https://doc.rust-lang.org/std/env/fn.args.html